This information explains what to do if you’re at home and have or might have COVID-19.Back to top

 - Don’t take more than 3 grams (g) of acetaminophen in 1 day.
 Taking too much can harm your liver.

 - Acetaminophen is a very common ingredient in over-the-counter and prescription medications.
 Always read the label on the medications you’re taking.
 The full name acetaminophen isn’t always written out.
-For a list of common medications containing acetaminophen and abbreviations for acetaminophen, read the section “About Acetaminophen” in our resource Common Medications Containing Aspirin and Other Nonsteroidal Anti-inflammatory Drugs (NSAIDs).
+For a list of common medications containing acetaminophen and abbreviations for acetaminophen, read the section “About Acetaminophen” in our resource Common Medications Containing Aspirin, Other Nonsteroidal Anti-inflammatory Drugs (NSAIDs), or Vitamin E.

 - Over-the-counter cold medications won’t make COVID-19 go away faster.
 But, they can help if you’re coughing, have a sore throat, or have nasal congestion (a stuffy nose).
 Don’t use a decongestant if you have high blood pressure.